tomy2105/KnowledgeNotes/cpp/tricky.md

 ### Empty character

 There is **no** such thing!!!
-Although might be tempted to write `'\0'` this is not **empty** character, this is *nul* character (one character with 0 as val
+Although might be tempted to write `'\0'` this is not **empty** character, this is *nul* character (one character with 0 as value).
+Hence if you output `'\0'` to file you will get one byte file with 0 value in it, whereas if you output `"\0"` to file you will get empty file (`"\0"` same as `"\0"` because `"someth"`.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMDc5NDA3MiwtNTQwMzE5MzM0LDE5Mz
-g3NDk0NjgsNjI0MTI5NDY5LDE0OTczOTU5MzgsLTE3NTAxMTcx
-NjMsLTE4MjA3NDkwMjgsLTEzMjc5MDgwOCwtMTM1NzI2Njk2NS
-wtMTYxMzU3MjAyNl19
+eyJoaXN0b3J5IjpbNTQwNjY2NDgxLC01NDAzMTkzMzQsMTkzOD
+c0OTQ2OCw2MjQxMjk0NjksMTQ5NzM5NTkzOCwtMTc1MDExNzE2
+MywtMTgyMDc0OTAyOCwtMTMyNzkwODA4LC0xMzU3MjY2OTY1LC
+0xNjEzNTcyMDI2XX0=
 -->